 There is a growing awareness in society for ethical choices and standards and I needed Paint to comply if I was going to release a product that I am proud of.
 This is also the reason that it had to be cruelty free, 10-free and made in Australia.

-The core principals I had in mind when starting Paint were high ethical values and standards, a quality product and of course design and colour.
+The core principles I had in mind when starting Paint were high ethical values and standards, a quality product and, of course, design and colour.

 What is something others wouldn't know about starting an ethical business that you think they should?